karanpratapsingh/system-design/README.md

 ### Dependencies

-**Partial dependency**: Occurs when the primary key determines some other attributes.
+**Partial dependency**: Occurs when an attribute that is part of a composite key determines some other attributes.
+For example, In a table Order(ID,ProductName,Quantity,Price) with a composite key (ID,ProductName) then we can say that attribute 'Price' is dependent on or determined by attribute 'ID' and not the entire composite key (ID,ProductName).
+Price is therefore partially dependent on ID.

-**Functional dependency**: It is a relationship that exists between two attributes, typically between the primary key and non-key attribute within a table.
+**Functional dependency**: It is a relationship that exists between two attributes where by one attribute or group of attributes uniquely determines another attribute in the database.
+For example, in a table Employee(EmployeeId,SocialSecurityNumber,Name,Age), a functional dependency exists between either 'EmployeeID' or 'SocialSecurityNumber' or both attributes and 'Name' as we can use either to uniquely determine 'Name'.
+Name is therefore functionally dependent on EmployeeID or SocialSecurityNumber or both.

-**Transitive functional dependency**: Occurs when some non-key attribute determines some other attribute.
+**Transitive functional dependency**: Occurs when an attribute indirectly determines another attribute.
+For example, in a table Customer(ID,Name,SubscriptionID,SubscriptionName), we can say customer's ID determines his/her SubscriptionID and SubscriptionID determines SubscriptionName, therefore customer's ID indirectly determines SubscriptioName thus the two hold a Transitive Dependency.

 ### Anomalies